This article is a quick reference guide to the tasks required throughout the year to keep your lawn in good condition.

-The cutting height can be gradually lowered to the preferred summer height over the period from early April till the end of May, ensuring it is done regularly.
+The Winter cutting height of 25mil can be gradually lowered to the preferred summer height, usually between 15 and 20mil over the period from early April till the end of May, ensuring it is done regularly.

-If weeds are a problem the time to apply a selective weedkiller is early June, about a week after the late May fertiliser application to unsure the grass is strong enough to quickly fill in the gaps left by the dying weeds.
+If weeds are a problem the time to apply a selective weedkiller,is early June, about a week after the late May fertiliser application to unsure the grass is strong enough to quickly fill in the gaps left by the dying weeds.
+Get here.
 I do not like weed and feed mixes as they can cause a lot of damage to the lawn if not applied properly, or in the right weather conditions.

 Autumn Lawn Care Tasks